defeat the enemy, strongholds and spiritual warfare

 My Business Tip #6: Take Breaks

-While I still work hard, I now know the importance of breaks and that there is much science behind this.
+While I still work hard, I now know the importance of breaks and that there is a lot of science behind it.
 Every hour, I try to stand up and jump up and down.
 I might do some stretching and move around.
 I go outside and take a few deep breaths of fresh air.
 It is critical to have these quick brain breaks.

 My Lunch Break Reset

 My lunch break has been crucial for my focus.
-After about three hours of work, I am burnt out, so I will make a small lunch, whether it is an egg white omelette or a turkey sandwich.
-I try to have something high-protein and add some fruit and vegetables, too.
+After about three hours of work, I’m burnt out, so I’ll make a small lunch, whether it’s an egg white omelette or a turkey sandwich.
+I try to have something high in protein and add some fruit and vegetables too.
 I also try to drink a whole glass of water or a La Croix if plain water feels boring!

 My lunch break might be just 20 minutes, but I sit outside on the patio and enter a different environment.
-This may not be possible for all of you if you are working full time, but what I have found works for me in this season is to try to go outside, get some fresh air, awaken the brain cells again, get the blood pumping, and stop looking at a screen.
+This may not be possible for all of you if you’re working full-time, but what I’ve found works for me in this season is to try to go outside, get some fresh air, wake up the brain cells again, get the blood pumping, and stop looking at a screen.

 Everything in me wants to look at the screen during my lunch break.
 I haven’t been able to check the news, watch a YouTube video, or chat with my friends.
 But I really try to take that lunch break and detox from the screen and tech.
 I try to sit with the presence of the Lord and feel the breeze, breathing in the fresh air.
-It is beneficial for me to return and hit the afternoon with intention.
+It’s beneficial for me to return and start the afternoon with intention.

 My Business Tip #7: Turn Off Work When Work is Done

 I turn work off when work is done.
 This has been a long journey for me.
-Some of you have heard my story of getting to a healthy balance between work and life, and I believe that I am there now and feel amazing.
+Some of you have heard my story about finding a healthy balance between work and life, and I believe I’ve reached it now and feel amazing.

 I typically work between 20 and 30 hours a week.
 This depends on what happens, but the average is about 25 to 30 hours weekly.
 As mentioned, I work between 9 a.m. and 3 p.m., Monday through Friday.
-When work is over, I pick the kids up from school, or when my husband and the kids get home from school, I close down my work.
+When work is over, I pick the kids up from school.
+When my husband and the kids get home from school, I close down my work.

 Before I do this, I ensure I have completed all the work for that day.
-I guarantee no lingering things need to be finished because that is where you feel that restlessness about turning off.
-We call it closing the loop, a term that is not mine but which we use.
+I guarantee that no lingering things need to be finished, because that’s where you feel that restlessness about turning off.
+We call it closing the loop, a term that isn’t mine, but we use it.
 I can’t be at rest if I have started something and haven’t closed the loop.
 I can’t listen properly or be fully engaged.

 Close the Loops

-Close all the loops you can; if you don’t finish all the work, schedule it for the next day or the next day.
+Close all the loops you can; if you don’t finish all the work, schedule it for the next day.
 Do what you must to ensure you can answer yes to the question ‘Is today fully done?’
-If the answer is yes, close the laptop and go and be.
+If the answer is yes, close the laptop and go.
 Go and pour out and listen well.
 Have meaningful conversations.
 Put down your phone.
 Get in a workout.
 Take a walk.
-If this is possible for you this season and you can do it, I highly recommend it.
+If this is possible for you this season, and you can do it, I highly recommend it.

-For those of you who are working full-time and are also trying to grow your business, it is even more critical for you to have set boundaries when you are working.
+For those of you who work full-time and also try to grow your business, it’s even more critical to have set boundaries when you’re working.
 This might look like coming home and being present from six to eight.
-You might get the family settled for a movie or put them to bed if you have little ones.
-Once this is done, you can work from eight to ten o’clock.
+You might get the family settled for a movie or put the little ones to bed.
+Once this is done, you can work from 8 p.m. to 10 p.m.

 Create the Life You Want

-You have got to be intentional with your time blocking and serious about the life you are trying to create and the boundaries you are trying to build.
+You have to be intentional with your time blocking and serious about the life you’re trying to create and the boundaries you’re trying to build.
 Know that God has handled everything, including your business and its growth.
-Much of it comes back to trusting Him enough to close off work when it is done.
+Much of it comes down to trusting Him enough to close off work when it’s done.

 I know that this might be hard for some of you to hear.
 It was hard for me to listen for a long time.
-Now, I am experiencing a beautiful balance in my life that I really didn’t know was possible before.
+Now, I’m experiencing a beautiful balance in my life that I didn’t know was possible before.

-I hope that these seven things have helped you in some way, encouraged you, and given you some tactical tips that you want to employ in your own business.
+I hope that these seven things have helped you in some way, encouraged you, and provided you with some tactical tips to employ in your own business.

 Have you ever wondered how much money a podcast with just a thousand downloads can make?
 It’s probably more than you think, but not in the method you think.